Psalm 24

 he is the King of glory!

-[1] This psalm may be deemed loosely chiastic, its chiasm highlighting our need to love our divine king truly and our neighbors as ourselves: A: All belong to earth’s creator-king (vv.
-1-2), B: Who can stand in YHWH’s presence? (v.
-3), C: Those with clean hands and pure hearts (v.
-4a), D: THOSE WHO DON’T ABUSE GOD’S NAME OR SWEAR FALSELY (v.
-4b), C: These receive God’s blessing and vindication (v.
-5), B: These are the people who seek God’s face (v.
+[1] This psalm can be viewed as chiastic, its chiasm highlighting our need to love our divine king and our neighbor as ourselves truly: A: All belong to earth’s creator-king (vv.
+1-2), B: Which people can stand in YHWH’s presence? (v.
+3), C: People with clean hands and pure hearts (vv.
+4a), D: WHO DON’T ABUSE GOD’S NAME OR SWEAR FALSELY (v.
+4b), C: They receive God’s blessing and vindication (v.
+5), B: These are the people who implicitly see God’s face (v.
 6), A: All must submit to earth’s glorious king (vv.
 7-10).